-GA4 Problems: What Can You Do About Them?
+GA4 Issues: What Can You Do About Them?

 Google Analytics 4 works on an entirely different data model compared to Universal Analytics.
 With GA4 everything is an event.
-This more “flexible” data model seems to be preparing Google for a world that is increasingly privacy-conscious.
-Google is beginning to pivot to a world where cookies aren’t as universally available for tracking.
+This is a more “flexible” data model that can also be more complicated for non experts to work with.
+It also seems to have been done at least partially to help Google prepare for a world where user privacy concerns (and lawsuits) are increasingly a reality.

 Does GA4 Have to Be So Bad?

 Personally, I like GA4 much more than I used to.
 But that has taken a long time because the platform is complicated and some common functions are handled much differently than in UA.
-One thing that helped me was finally getting a solid configuration for my GA4 property (after much banging of my head against my keyboard).
+One thing that helped me was finally getting a solid configuration for my GA4 property.

-Now, on to those (5!) big GA4 problems!
+Now, on to five (5!) big GA4 problems!
 First up is the departure of some key metrics that many have come to rely upon.

 GA4 Problem #1 – “Missing” or Different Metrics